Agent Onboarding

 Here is the full sequence of what an agent knows at each stage:

-On project open (reads context file):
+On project open (reads site.md):

 - File structure and page format